How To Feed A Loon

 If there was ever an ingredient that has made a come back in a big way in recent years, it has to be Brussels sprouts.

 This dish is literally exploding with flavor.
-The combination of pure maple and apples adds a touch of sweet to the savory bacon, balsamic vinegar, and Brussels sprouts.
+The combination of pure maple and apples adds a touch of sweetness to the savory bacon, balsamic vinegar, and Brussels sprouts.
 The toasted pecans add just the right crunch.
 This is a dish that is an ideal side dish all year round.

 A white serving bowl containing maple-roasted Brussels sprouts with bacon and pecans next to a grey cloth and spoon.